logo

 Understanding The Message Signature

-There are a lot of misconceptions about signatures.
-In this article I want to go over four types of message signatures to help users understand the risks associated with signing messages (also sometimes referred to as gasless signatures) on Ethereum or other EVM compatible blockchains.
+There are many misconceptions about signatures.
+In this article, I want to go over four types of message signatures to help users understand the risks associated with signing messages (also known as gasless signatures) on Ethereum or other EVM-compatible blockchains.

 The Four Types of Signatures